Fermat-ORG/fermat-framework/README.md

 [Fermat.org](https://www.fermat.org).

-Mission / Purpose:
+Mission / purpose:
 ------------------------------------------------

 > Empower every single people in the world with the appropiate tools to hold and move their money in a digital format in an efficient, secure an private way.

-Fermat Principles:
+Fermat principles:
 ------------------------------------------------